cpuabuse/node-system/README.md

 Creates an instance of AtomicLock.
 It is not intended to be actually used for parallel processing, and mutual exlusion.
 It is intended for abstraction of atomic logic more than anything.

+Note: To be eventually split into a primitive lock to objectify the functionality of a lock, and a lock with timout and a queue.

 **Kind**: static class of [<code>system</code>](#module_system)

 * [.AtomicLock](#module_system.AtomicLock)